Exceptional Quartics are Ubiquitous: Preliminaries

 \section{Preliminaries}

-In this section we assemble various definitions, and results of earlier authors -- some of them more than a century old -- that are needed to prove our main theorem. \begin{defn} Let $F$ be a number field and $\mathcal{O}_F$ be the ring of integers of $F$.
-A unit $\lambda \in \mathcal{O}_F$ is said to be an exceptional unit when $1- \lambda$ is also a unit.
-A number field is said to be exceptional if its ring of integers contains an exceptional unit. \end{defn} Besides the well-known arithmetic condition of Eisenstein for the irreducibility of polynomials there are some other non-arithmetic criteria.
+In this section we assemble various definitions, and results of earlier authors -- some of them more than a century old -- that are needed to prove our main theorem. \begin{defn} Let $F$ be a number field.
+A unit $\lambda$ of the ring of integers of $F$ is said to be an exceptional unit when $1- \lambda$ is also a unit.
+A number field is said to be exceptional if its ring of integers contains an exceptional unit. \end{defn}

+The following easy-to-verify result provides us with a simple condition for a polynomial to have exceptional units as its roots. \begin{lemma} (Nagell, 1969) Let $f(x)\in \mathbf{Z}[x]$ be a monic irreducible polynomial.
+If $|f(0)|=1$ and $|f(1)|=1$, then any root $\alpha$ of $f(x)$ is an exceptional unit in $\bq(\alpha)$. \end{lemma} Besides the well-known arithmetic condition of Eisenstein for the irreducibility of polynomials there are some other non-arithmetic criteria.
 The following sufficient condition for irreducibility by Perron will be used here in many of our constructions. \begin{thm}[Perron] Let

 be a polynomial with integer coefficients such that $a_n \neq0$.
 Further \begin{enumerate}[(i)] \item if $|a_1| > 1+|a_2|+\cdots+|a_n|$, then f is irreducible, or \item if $|a_1| \geq 1+|a_2|+\cdots+|a_n|$ and $f(\pm1)\neq0$, then f is irreducible. \end{enumerate} \end{thm} Proof of this result makes use of complex analysis, and can be found in the monograph of V.V.
 Prasolov\cite{pra}.